tytydraco/yessleep/out/Dental_Damn.md

 Even as the job I've been assigned by the men in black duck suits, may or may not be, adversely influencing world events.
 I remember it sometimes in fits and starts in my dreams.
 The grinding, well now, now it's more of a gnashing.
 And I have been swimming at night.
 I thought at first tiring myself out might help with the insomnia, but now, now I just swim back and forth in the pool at the club.

+Back and forth as if...
+As if I had been doing it my whole life.
+Thing is before a week ago I couldn't swim.
+You see, as  boy I almost drowned in Woodstock, NY, when my hippy parents were tripping on acid and I went wading in the moss covered rocks right into the deep end.

-It's better at night.
-In the day the smells and motion were getting distracted.
-Making me want steak.
+I find swimming is more peaceful at night.
+I had tried it in the day but the smells and all the spastic human motion kept giving me headaches.
+And hunger for steak.
+Rare.
+Very rare.

-I keep having flashbacks of things yet to be, too.
+I also keep having flashbacks of things yet to be.

 Sometimes I am coding.

-Other times it's darker dreams.
-I feel a pressure to release, but what?
+Other times the dreams are much darker.
+I only remember the feeling of this pressure, like something needs to be released, but what?
 I can't say, rightly.

 I get such headaches.